 - Snap traps and glue boards can be used to catch rats and mice indoors, but may be difficult to place in key areas when repairs are underway.
 Bait the trigger mechanism with a food item such as corn (or another grain), peanut butter or oatmeal.
 Never place traps in areas where children and pets may be able to reach them.
 Check the traps daily and dispose of carcasses quickly and appropriately to avoid problems with flies.
 When handling traps that have caught rodents, wear gloves (preferably ones that are disposable or can be rinsed in detergent or bleach).
 If you don’t want to reuse the trap, you can pick it up with a plastic trash bag or grocery bag, seal the bag, and dispose of it properly.

 Baits must be used with great care.
 They should only be used in tamper-resistant bait stations and never placed where children, pets or wildlife can get to them.
 Do not use “place packs” or other types of rodent bait where they can easily be removed and/relocated by rodents because they may drop the bait where it may be found and accidentally eaten by children (who confuse it with candy) or by pets or wildlife.
-Poisoned rodents may also die out in the open where wildlife (or loose pets) may eat them and become ill.
-Do not use baits indoors because the rodent may die under the house, inside a wall or in another inaccessible area that prevents you from removing the carcass (and subsequent odor).
+Poisoned rodents may also die out in the open where wildlife (or free-roaming pets) may eat them and become ill.
+Do not use baits indoors because the rat or mouse may die under the house, inside a wall or in another inaccessible area that prevents you from removing the carcass (and subsequent odor).
 Always follow the instructions on product labels carefully.